-1. SDBIP Quarterly ExCo See MFMA Circular 13 of National Treasury for further information 2.
-Monthly Budget Statements Monthly Mayor in consultation with ExCo See sections 71 and 54 of the MFMA Organisational Scorecard Quarterly ExCo This PMS framework (see section 2.
-4. SDBIP mid- year budget and performance assessment Annually in Jan of each year Mayor + ExCo Council See section 72 and 54 of the MFMA 5.
-Performance Report Annually Council See section 46 of the Municipal Systems Act as amended.
-Said report to form part of the annual report 6.
-Annual Report Annually Council See chapter 12 of the MFMA
+Report Frequency Submitted for Consideration and or review to Remarks

+1. SDBIP Quarterly ExCo See MFMA Circular 13 of

+National Treasury for

+further information

+2. Monthly Budget Monthly Mayor in See sections 71 and

+Statements consultation 54 of the MFMA

+with ExCo

+3. Organisational Quarterly ExCo This PMS framework

+Scorecard (see section 2.

+4. SDBIP mid- year Annually in Jan of Mayor + See section 72 and 54 of

+budget and each year Council the MFMA

+performance ExCo

+assessment

+5. Performance Annually Council See section 46 of the

+Report Municipal Systems

+Act as amended.
+Said

+report to form part of

+the annual report

+6. Annual Report Annually Council See chapter 12 of the

+MFMA